Skip to main content

 • Personal Finance

-• What curriculum will the PACT Online Campus use?
+• What curriculum will PACT Online Campus use?

 What platform will be used for coursework?

-We are evaluating digital platforms that offer built-in curriculum, structure, and flexibility for both students and teachers.
+Along with Accelerated Learning, we are evaluating digital platforms that offer structure and flexibility for both students and teachers.
 Supplementary tools such as Google Classroom and Schoology may be used as needed.
 Grades and attendance will be managed through Infinite Campus, just like our traditional campus.

 Does the PACT Online Campus follow Minnesota state academic standards?